gittyeric/gen-lock/README.md

 ### Features

-- Transactions based on ES6 Generators for max flexibility & ease
+- Atomic transactions based on ES6 Generators for max flexibility & ease
-- Be a complete async traffic cop with 1 function
+- Be a complete async traffic cop with 1 or 2 functions
 - Auto-resume/restart when transaction locks are lost
-- Extends Redlock algorithm with Priority-based locking
+- Extends Redlock algorithm with Priority-based locking / lock-out
 - Re-entrance supported
 - Hold many locks as one (deadlocks made easy!)